What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 How Does a Tertiary Winding Suppress Unbalanced Load in a Three-Phase Transformer?

 A delta-connected tertiary winding provides a closed-loop path.
-The residual flux caused by unbalanced load induces a circulating current in that closed delta winding.
+The residual flux caused by an unbalanced load induces a circulating current in that closed delta winding.
 This circulating current generates a compensating magnetic flux that opposes and cancels out the residual or zero sequence flux in the core.
 As a result, the net residual flux in the core is minimized, stabilizing the transformer voltage.
 Therefore, the tertiary winding reduces voltage fluctuations in the main windings, keeping phase voltages closer to their ideal values.

 How does an On-Load Tap Changer (OLTC) function?

-The setup consists of moving contacts (a and b) and contactors (C-1 and C-2).
-Also there is reactor in between C-1 and C-2, as shown.
-The reactor has a central tap connected to one-half of the transformer winding.
-Under normal conditions, both moving contacts a and b remain connected to fixed tap-changer contacts, and both contactors (C-1 and C-2) remain closed, allowing load current to flow through them as well as both halves of the reactor coil.
+Under normal conditions, both moving contacts a and b remain connected to fixed tap-changer contacts, and both contactors (C-1 and C-2) remain closed.
+Consequently, this allows load current to flow through them as well as both halves of the reactor coil.

-During a tap change, for example from tap position 2 to tap position 3, the process occurs in a step wise manner
+During a tap change, for example, from tap position 2 to tap position 3, the process occurs in a stepwise manner

-Opening Contact C-2: Initially, C-2 is opened, and moving contact b is switched to the fixed contact of tap 3.
+Opening Contact C-2: Initially, C-2 is opened, and moving contact ‘b’ is switched to the fixed contact of tap 3.

 Closing Contact C-2: Once b is in position, C-2 is closed, which shorts the winding section between taps 2 and 3 across the reactor R. The reactor helps control the circulating current that arises due to the voltage difference between the two tap positions.